Lao Calendar: 21 Big Events To Watch Out For

 Hmong New Year

-Ling has developed a Lao language course that is excellent for beginners and advanced learners alike.
+Ling has developed Lao language courses that are excellent for beginners and advanced learners alike.
 Start with the basics, like introducing yourself, and then move on to language about space travel once you find your footing!

-We have 15-minute bite-sized lessons that will get your day off to a winning start.
-At the moment, Ling is only doing Ling Live with Thai classes(keep an eye out for Lao), but don’t worry, for we have a chatbot function in the app that allows you to practice speaking with our advanced A.I. algorithm.
+There are 15-minute bite-sized lessons that will get your day off to a winning start.
+The app also has a chatbot function that allows you to practice speaking with an advanced AI algorithm.

 Share this post